apache/parquet-site/content/en/blog/features/alp_encoding.md

 In general, ALP achieves similar compression to `zstd`, with much faster decompression speed and random access support, and comparable compression speed as shown in the charts below.
-Users can expect ALP to be `10x` faster to decode and to retrieve random values than `zstd`, with similar compression ratios.
+Users can expect ALP to be `10x` faster to decode than `zstd`, and thousands of times faster to retrieve individual values, with similar compression ratios.

 The code and instructions to reproduce these results and try ALP with your own Parquet datasets can be found in the [alp_benchmark](https://github.com/alamb/alp_benchmark) repository, with the Rust Parquet implementation included.